GoldRenard/VRC-OSC-MediaController/README.md

 - `MediaPlay` will play/unpause playback;
 - `MediaTogglePlayPause` will toggle play/pause.

-Parameters names, OSC addresses and ports are fully configurable (check `.config` file).
+Parameters, OSC addresses and ports are fully configurable (check `.config` file).

 ## How it works?
-It uses WinRT (UWP) Windows API to get control media playback and get its status.
+It uses WinRT (UWP) Windows API to get control over media playback and retrieve its status.
 In other words, it uses the same system-wide media interface available in Windows 10 Volume Flyout and Windows 11 Quick Settings media controls.
 This application uses parts of [SharpOSC](https://github.com/ValdemarOrn/SharpOSC) project to send/receive OSC messages.